 There is a labyrinth of alleys called galis that are too narrow for traffic.
 They can be disorienting, but the popular hotels and restaurants are found there.
 However lost you become, you will eventually end up at a ghat and get your bearings.
 Most places of interest, and much of the accommodation, are in the old city.

-Explore the best journey planner for your visit to Varanasi and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Varanasi and create a flawless plan in few simple steps!